clnsmth/py-pkg-cookiecutter/README.md

 - Initialize a new GitHub repository for the project.
 - Grant GitHub Actions write permissions to enable merge of releases back into the development branch, which prevents possible downstream merge conflicts.
 Select `Settings > Actions > General > Workflow permissions > Read and write permissions`.
 Create a personal access token and add it to the GitHub repository as a secret with the name `RELEASE_TOKEN`.
 - Disable `Allow merge commits` and `Allow rebase merging` options on Pull Requests.
+- Push the local repository to the remote (make sure the development branch is pushed, otherwise the CD pipeline will fail).
+- Add the short package description to the repository's "About" section of GitHub.
 - Enable the following branch protection rules on both the `main` and `development` branches:
   - Require a pull request approval before merging
   - Require status checks to pass before merging
   - Require branches to be up to date before merging
   - Require conversation resolution before merging
   - Require linear history
-- Push the local repository to the remote (make sure the development branch is pushed, otherwise the CD pipeline will fail).

 ## Documentation